aws-samples/nacos-adapter-demo-on-aws-lambda/README.md

   - The cooldown in milliseconds before the adapter refresh the configuration again.
   - If you want your configuration to be applied as soon as possible, reduce this value.
 If you want to reduce the number of requests to the origin server, increase this value.
   - Default: `0`.
+- `AWS_LAMBDA_NACOS_ADAPTER_WAIT_MS`
+  - The time in milliseconds that the adapter waits for the handler function to apply the updated configuration, before finishing the invocation.
+  - Default: `0`.

 ### Synchronous Update